Thomas Sewell (neo-Nazi): 2023–2025

 On 22 October 2024 Sewell and other NSN members attempted to disrupt a refugee rights protest outside of a Department of Home Affairs office.
-Following the NSN's counterprotest Sewell allegedly made comments online in which he intimidate a police officer.
+Following the NSN's counterprotest Sewell allegedly made comments online in which he intimidated a police officer.
 In the comments, Sewell stated that his followers had identified a Victoria police officer who had attempted to remove a mask from one of the neo-Nazis who had attended the counterprotest.
 Sewell said that the police officer had attempted to dox the member, and that they had downloaded content about the officer and their family from social media and were looking for a legal way to post it to the internet.

 In November 2024, Sewell was charged in relation to the online comments after a police 'day of action' against the NSN.
 He attended court for a three-day contest hearing in September 2025.
 In court it was alleged that he had intimidated a police officer, contravening personal intervention orders, having others post material about protected persons online and sharing a video on Twitter of the alleged victims.
-On 12 September 2025, Sewell was found guilty of intimidating the Police officer and their partner; and ordered to perform 200 hours of community service.
+On 12 September 2025, Sewell was found guilty of intimidating the police officer and their partner; and ordered to perform 200 hours of community service.

 On 26 January 2025, Australia Day, around 40 members of the NSN, most of whom who had travelled from outside of South Australia, marched through Adelaide city centre, dressed in black and wearing sunglasses and hats.
 Chanting "Australia for the white man", the NSN group stood in front of the War Memorial on North Terrace.
 South Australia Police arrested 16 people, including a 16-year-old boy, on charges including loitering and displaying Nazi symbols.
 Sewell and 13 other men appeared in court on 28 January, charged with a variety of offences.
 Police alleged that Sewell was wearing an Arrow Cross star which is linked to a Hungarian fascist party with Nazi associations.
 During the hearing Sewell stated that was not prepared to agree to the bail conditions, which included a ban on associating or communicating with other neo-Nazis in the NSN.
 He claimed that he was the subject of political persecution and that if his home address was made public that journalists might "firebomb" his house.
 Sewell was remanded to custody after his refusal to agree to his bail conditions, later agreeing to them on 30 January 2025 and being released.
 Charges against Sewell were later dropped.